drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

   (1, "Here is some data");
 ```

 10. Repeat the previous steps to add a few more records.
 Don't forget to change the `TableID` field each time so it is unique.
 You can enter any values you like for `Field1`.
+Just add 2 or 3 more records.

 11. Click the __Clear Query__ and run the following SELECT query.